DeeDeeG/noto-color-emoji-font/README.md

 # basic processors: 1 thread per core is best.
 Strong processors: at least 2 threads per core is best.
 make -j 4
 # If you want to build all the packages (totally optional), run:
+sudo apt-get install devscripts
+# Which allows you to build the DEB_PACKAGE target, and:
 make package -j 4
+#
+# "make package" will run without devscripts installed, and it will
+# make the Linux and MacOS packages, but it won't build the .deb package.
+#
-# It's good to run this first if you want the packages, or else you will
+# It's good to run "make package" before running a simple "make," if
+# you want the packages, or else you will find your computer
-# find your computer is re-building the ttf font files in order to
+# re-building the ttf font files in order to satisfy the dependencies
-# satisfy the dependencies of the "package" build targets.
+# of the "package" build target.
 ```

 ## License